UTEP-CS-1/website/staging_labs/clab2/spec.md

 ![](pixels.png)

 In an image, each pixel has a row and column coordinate.
 The origin (0,0) is at the upper-left corner.
-As usuao, rows increase going down, columns increase going right.
+As usual, rows increase going down, columns increase going right.
 By establishing this coordinate system, we can now work with images in Java using 2D arrays.

 ![](coord.png)